 84% of consumers trust online reviews as much as personal recommendations!

 It's no secret that online reviews are extremely important for your small business.
-According to a recent Bright Local report, "85% of consumers trust online reviews as much as personal recommendations and 48% of them need at least a four-star rating before they consider choosing one!"
+According to a recent Zendesk report, "90% of participants said positive online reviews influenced their buying decision and 86% said their decision was influenced by negative reviews"

-When you're engaging with someone who has a complaint about your business, make sure you sound like a person instead of a business.
-People don't want to talk to a faceless corporation, they want to be sure that a person in charge has heard what they have to say.
-Be personable in your responses, and be careful of "cookie-cutter" responses.
+When you're engaging with someone who has a complaint about your business, make sure you sound like a person instead of a corporation.
+A customer with a complaint wants to know that someone who can help has heard them.
+Be personable in your replies, and be careful of "cookie-cutter" responses.

 One crucial element of building a new business - or growing your current one - is developing relationships with your consumers.
 You want to make the customers, especially the one conveying they've had a bad experience, feel that their opinion matters and that they are being heard.

-If your customers are upset and want to complain, allow them to do so.
-Let them vent so that you can understand their disappointment and formulate an effective solution that works for both you and them.
+If your customers are upset and want to complain, listen to their venting.
+Then you can formulate an effective solution that works for both you and them.
 And remember: you're not the most important person in the conversation.

 Everyone makes mistakes, even you and your business.
 If you have made a mistake, make sure you do what's necessary to correct the problem.
 This may mean a partial or full refund, a replacement of product, or fixing a service that was not done correctly.
 If you're having issues with a particular aspect of your business, let the customer know you're working on the problem.

-Sometimes, it doesn't matter what you do, people will be unhappy.
-In those cases, the best thing you can do is make sure that the vast majority of your reviews are from your happy customers.
-The best way to get those is to ask!
+However, it doesn't always make a difference what you do or what decisions you make, people will be unhappy.
+In those cases, the best thing you can do is make sure that the vast majority of your reviews are positive content from your happy customers.
+The best way to get good reviews is to ask happy customers for them.
 Google my Business has a link you can send out to get reviews, and Facebook does as well.